-5.0 Pollution prevention and Good Housekeeping Employee Education.
-Training on storm water, wastewater, and environmental topics 17 - this is the # of employees attending classes Classes Hours varied per class.
+5.0 Pollution Prevention and Good Housekeeping Employee Education.
+Training on stormwater, wastewater, and environmental topics 10 - this is the number of employees attending classes Classes Hours varied per class.
 No, this activity does not provide a direct quantifiable result.
 District staff attended various classes throughout the year.
-Classes attended were: Tree conference (3) Water Conservation (2) Stormwater 101 (1) Stormwater Management (2) Construction Site Stormwater Management (1) Illicit Discharge (1) Construction SWPPs (1) Water Resiliency (2) Water Loss (1) Basic Water Works (3) -- --------------------- --- --- --------------------------------- --
+Classes attended included: Stormwater Management Stormwater BMPs Green Infrastructure Landscape Water Efficiency Basic Wastewater Water Distribution Backflow Prevention Tree Conference -- --------------------- -- -- ------------------------------------ ---

 5.0 Pollution Prevention and Good Housekeeping Pet Waste Management Maintenance of receptacles and removal of animal waste from receptacles.
 37 Stations Yes, this activity provides a quantifiable result.
 The District has numerous pet waste stations to assist residents and visitors with the removal of pet waste in these areas.
 These stations are checked on a weekly basis.
-Approximately 3,848 gallons of waste was disposed of over the course of the year based on the typical pet waste station being 100% full. -- ---------------------- -- ---- ---------- ---
+Approximately 3,367 gallons of waste was disposed of over the course of the year based on the typical pet waste station being 75% full. -- ---------------------- -- ---- ---------- --